codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’m only familiar with 25 letters in the English language.
-I don’t know why.
+Why was ten scared of seven?
+Because seven ate nine.

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. Four Years
+ 1. HD Graphics 500
- 2. Two Years
+ 2. HD Graphics 7000
- 3. Eight Years
+ 3. HD Graphics 600
- 4. Year
+ 4. HD Graphics 700

 <details>
   <summary>Answer</summary>
-  Year
+  HD Graphics 500
 </details>